Home - Carbon processing

 According to William V. Pokhlyobkin, the modern vodka is not only a result of the tradition of using natural means in both main raw materials and purification methods developed on the basis of multi-century experience, but also a result of profound scientific research and calculation that guarantee the production of a chemically pure, harmless product.

+Two main opinions on carbon processing are common: 1.
+It is believed that genuine vodka is the one filtered through birch coal.
 2.It is believed that among all existing methods of carbon processing of the water-alcohol mixture, the most effective method is filtration through a carbon column (dynamic method).
 In view of its broad use, this method is considered classic.

 Let us consider these opinions more closely.